 Time tracks the two-decade long struggle of Fox Rich and her family to free her husband, Rob, from prison.
 Shot beautifully in black and white, with an extraordinary piano soundtrack by Ethiopian composer-turned-nun Emahoy Tsegué-Maryam Guèbrou, the film is made up of two distinct parts melded by Bradley and editor Gabe Rhodes.
 We follow Rich in the present day, checking on her husband’s parole status, and her archive of the past.
 Director Garrett Bradley edited her own past shorts, “America” and “Alone,” but realized she needed an outside voice to help Time sing.
 Documentarian Robert Greene, whose films include Kate Plays Christine and Actress, spoke with Garrett Bradley about her post-production process. —MM

-Robert Greene: I am actually talking to you from my editing room right now.
+Robert Greene: I am actually talking to you from my editing room right now, after I spent the afternoon researching where to buy stocks online.
 I cut all my films and I’ve cut other films, so I’m excited to talk.
 I can’t believe what you pulled off, and the economy of what you were able to do, and the depth of what you were able to achieve.
 Let’s start with the basics: Give me a sense of what the editing process was like.

 Garrett Bradley: I started making films in relative solitude, like a lot of us do.
 And I picked up a certain skill set by necessity.
 I was editing because I didn’t know any other editors.
 So I started to figure things out on my own, and in the process of doing that, it helped me develop my own aesthetic.
 You couldn’t really separate the footage from the way in which it was edited.
 Because of that solitude, it was a linear dialogue happening between both phases of production.
 But I felt that I had reached a glass ceiling, and I knew where my weaknesses were and that I was leaning on my instincts and my own inclinations toward visual poetry.
 I wasn’t pushing myself to think about how to connect the dots and reinforce emotion from a place that is more practical, linear even.